slater2809/slater2809.github.io/_posts/2020-09-06-digit-recognizer.md

-The first training image is a 1.
+The first training image is of a hand-written 1.
 From the description of the problem on Kaggle, I know that each image is 28x28 pixels, and each pixel has a single pixel-value associated with it between 0 and 255.
 Since normalising the inputs to any neural network to be between 0 and 1 is recommended, I preprocess the data to achieve this goal.

 ```